 The assessment is based entirely on timed written examinations – A Level Law does not have a coursework element.
 The course is based on 3 exams which have a variety of questions including multiple choice, short answer questions and extended questions which will test knowledge and application of the law relating to both civil and criminal matters.

 If there are a sufficient number of students interested, an educational trip to Strasbourg to visit various European Parliamentary and legal institutions may be organised.
 Students will be provided with guidance on the correct etiquette to visit the Magistrates, Crown and County courts.

 Students will be expected to purchase a textbook, revision aids and folders.

-A Level Law works well with other social sciences, including Politics, Psychology and Sociology
+A Level Law works well with all other A-Level subjects.

 AQA Law for AS/A2 Jacqueline Martin, Hodder & Stoughton.
 COURSE TEXT you will be expected to purchase this book

 This subject is appropriate for those intending to study the Social Sciences post A Level at University.
 Our experience indicates that a variety of employers in both the private and public sectors value the qualification.